How to get promoted: practice the interview signal of scope, judgment, and leadership

 Promotion packets fail when stories sound like tasks, not leverage.
 Interview-style follow-ups expose whether you truly owned decisions, influenced peers, and improved outcomes beyond your desk.

-Use mock interviews with higher difficulty and leadership-oriented prompts so you practice defending scope, not just listing responsibilities.
+Use interview practice with higher difficulty and leadership-oriented prompts so you practice defending scope, not just listing responsibilities.

 Add periodic interview tests on communication-heavy prompts (prioritization, stakeholder conflict, delivery risk) where the “best” answer is not trivia-it is judgment.